A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 \subsection{Theoretical Analysis of SEM}

-No existing method can optimally solve online Integer Linear Programming (ILP) problems such as ($\mathbb{P}1$) in a time-efficient manner.
-Therefore, a widely adopted approach is to make independent optimization decisions for each service request based on current system states~\cite{divide, gastp}.
-In fact, even the offline version of this problem for a single request is NP-Hard, which makes exact optimization intractable.
-Without such simplification, it is extremely challenging to analyze or implement practical solutions in real-world settings.
-For this reason, we employ this local greedy strategy to simplify the original problem, albeit at the expense of compromising global optimality.
-Specifically, for a newly arrived request with arrival time $\tau$, we transform the original problem ($\mathbb{P}1$) into an corresponding local optimization problem ($\mathbb{P}2$) specific to this request, which is illustrated as\footnote{Here, for convenience of expression, we use subscript $i$ to denote the service request at timestamp $\tau$}:
+Since each admission decision affects the future system state, ($\mathbb{P}1$) couples decisions across time.
+Solving such an online integer linear programming (ILP) problem to optimality in real time is generally computationally intractable.
+For this reason, a widely adopted approach is to make independent decisions for each service request based on the current system state~\cite{divide,gastp}.
+Thus, we adopt this time-local greedy strategy that simplifies ($\mathbb{P}1$) at the expense of global optimality.
+For a newly arrived request at time $\tau$, we freeze the system state at $\tau$ and transform ($\mathbb{P}1$) into a per-request snapshot optimization problem ($\mathbb{P}2$), formulated as follows\footnote{For notational convenience, we use subscript $i$ to denote the service request arriving at time $\tau$.}:

-Because ($\mathbb{P}2$) is derived as a simplified offline version of ($\mathbb{P}1$) for individual requests, it eliminates some of the complexities associated with online decision-making and is therefore more tractable than ($\mathbb{P}1$).

-At this time, with both the acceptance ratio and expected revenue being constant, maximizing the objective in ($\mathbb{P}2$) reduces to minimizing the bandwidth resource cost during LLnM: